wellbyt3/audit-process/README.md

 ### 2. Fill in Knowledge Gaps 📚
 For me, understanding a codebase has to happen top-down.
 If I don’t know what it’s supposed to do or why it exists, the actual code won’t make much sense.

 By this point, I'll have flagged any concepts from the documentation or code that I’m not familiar with.
 Now is the time to fill in any of those knowledge gaps I have.
-For example, if a protocol implements call and put options, but I don’t know how options work, I’ll researcher options.
+For example, if a protocol implements call and put options, but I don’t know how options work, I’ll research options.
+While I'm learning, I'll take detailed notes on anything that's new to me.

+### 3. Spaced Repetition

 Whenever I learn something new for an audit, it's important that the new knowledge is accessible in memory.
 I don't want to have to look up concepts / definitions when I'm manually reviewing the code because it disrupts my flow, making me audit at a level lower than my potential.